qishenghu/EvolAnalsis/docs/guidelines/task_manager.md

 ```

 !!! note "Dynamic vs Static"
     `train_data_path` and `val_data_path` set, tasks will be explored once and saved to the specified path.
-If no path is set for integrated mode, Task Manager will generate un tasks dynamically during training.
+If no path is set for integrated mode, Task Manager will generate tasks dynamically during training.
 All synthetic tasks will be discarded after training.

 Inspect the generated data to ensure it aligns with your training requirements.